On April 10, 2025, Colorado Governor Jared Polis signed Senate Bill 25-003 into law, one of the state’s most extensive gun control measures to date.

 Senate Bill 25-003 is a big shift for Colorado’s gun laws, to follow some laws passed in California and New York.
 Colorado has been home to some very high-profile mass shootings in the past, including Columbine High School, the Aurora theater shooting, and Club Q in Colorado Springs.

 As with any new gun law, there are supporters and detractors of the new gun law.
 Supporters say it’s for public safety and responsible gun ownership.
-Opponents say it infringes on constitutional rights and burdens law-abiding citizens.
-Gun rights organizations are already planning to challenge the law in court.

 Full Text of the Law